-ALLOCATION OF FOURTH YEAR MEDICAL STUDENTS TO THE TEACHING HOSPITALS general teaching purposes in each hospital each year, but for the present students shall be divided into two groups-(a) male and (b) female.
+2. The quota of students to be allotted to the hospitals shall, in general, be determined by the number of beds available for general teaching purposes in each hospital each year, but for the present students shall be divided into two groups-(a) male and (b) female.
 Each year the Dean will decide the number of students (male and female) who will be allocated to the St. George Hospital, Kogarah, and the Repatriation General Hospital, Concord.
 The remaining students in each group will be allocated in the proportion: